necatikcl/supercharged-html/README.md

 <sub>
   <sup>
-    Currently, there is no way to change  folder names or directories.
+    Currently, there is no way to change directories.
   </sub>
 </sup>